 (1) ORS 279.029(2) requires DAS Central Purchasing to add a percent increase on the Bid of a Nonresident Bidder equal to the percent, if any, of the preference given to the Bidder in the state in which the Bidder is a resident.
-The purpose of the law is to compensate for such preferences by applying a penalty to the Nonresident Bidder equal to the preference that would be applied in favor of that Bidder appears to be a Nonresident Bidder, the following procedures shall be followed:
+The purpose of the law is to compensate for such preferences by applying a penalty to the Nonresident Bidder equal to the preference that would be applied in favor of that Bidder in its state of residence.
+When the Lowest Responsible Bidder appears to be a Nonresident Bidder, the following procedures shall be followed: